Updated on November 30, 2023.

-Not necessarily, but it’s recommended you consult with your healthcare provider if you suspect you have an elevated B12 level.
-This is particularly important if you experience any of the following symptoms :
+Not necessarily, but it's recommended you consult with your healthcare provider if you suspect you have an elevated B12 level.
+This is particularly important if you experience any symptoms of high B12 levels in blood, including :

 Experts agree that proper amounts of vitamin B12 are generally safe to take .
 Even amounts exceeding the recommended daily amount of 2.4 micrograms usually aren’t toxic—as mentioned, what your body doesn’t absorb is normally passed as urine .
 In fact, in many cases, the signs and symptoms associated with high vitamin B12 levels may appear in those actively being treated for a vitamin B 12 deficiency .

-All of this is to say that assessing your vitamin B12 levels through testing may give you peace of mind if you’re concerned.
-If you discover they're elevated, you and your healthcare provider can investigate what's causing high B12 and devise an appropriate treatment plan.
+All of this is to say that assessing your vitamin B12 levels through serum testing may give you peace of mind if you're concerned.
+If you discover they're elevated, you and your healthcare provider can investigate what's causing high B12 concentrations in your body and devise an appropriate treatment plan.

 We obtain the majority of vitamin B12 we need on a daily basis from foods like [2, 9]:

 However, you may need to seek out other B12-rich food sources or supplements if you: